-Alternatively, we perform the same analysis using the call money rate in New York (appendix, figures A1, A2, A3), since several authors argue that it relates to a wider market and is more representative of US financial conditions (Hanes and Rhode 2013).
-This money market rate was not an interbank rate, but the rate of overnight loans from banks to stock market brokers (see Hanes and Rhode 2013, among others, for more details on this market).
+Alternatively, we perform the same analysis using the call money rate in New York (online appendix, figures A5, A6, A7), since several authors argue that it relates to a wider market and is more representative of US financial conditions (Hanes and Rhode 2013).
+This money market rate was not an interbank rate, but the rate of overnight loans from banks to stock market brokers.

 Figure 4 presents the results of local projections with US data, from January 1891 to December 1913.
-As indicated above, there are only three panels, as there is no equivalent to the domestic portfolio in the absence of a central bank.
 The only variable reacting in a statistically significant way is the interest rate.
-Note that the interest-rate pass-through is much higher than in gold standard countries with a central bank: more than twice as high as in core countries (0.51% after one month compared to 0.24%) and thrice as high as in peripheral countries (0.51% compared to 0.17%).
-Put differently, the U.S. is closest to scenario 1 outlined above (playing by the rules of the game), as the domestic portfolio – a key adjustment factor for gold standard countries with a central bank – cannot come to the rescue in the absence of a central bank.
+Note that the interest-rate pass-through is much higher than in gold standard countries with a central bank: approximately twice as high as in core countries (0.49% after one month compared to 0.24%) and thrice as high as in peripheral countries (0.49% compared to 0.17%).
+Put differently, the U.S. is closest to scenario 1 outlined above (playing by the rules of the game), as a sizeable domestic portfolio – a key adjustment factor for gold standard countries with a central bank – cannot come to the rescue in the absence of a central bank.
 In countries with a central bank, the central bank discount rate was an upper limit for the money market rate, since banks could always borrow from the central bank if it was cheaper.
 In the absence of such an upper limit, the US money market rate was much more responsive to international shocks.

-This is precisely the “sheltering” function assigned to the central bank by Polanyi in the quotation given at the beginning of this paper.
+A direct comparison of the response of the Treasury deposits at national banks with the response of the domestic portfolio of all other gold standard countries is instructive.
+Figures 1 and 2 show statistically significant responses of the domestic portfolio, larger in absolute number than the outflows of gold and foreign exchange.
+By contrast, there was no systematic pattern to the Treasury response, hence the statistically insignificant response.
+Whatever the Treasury might have done exactly, it did not provide the “sheltering” function assigned to the central bank by Polanyi in the quotation given at the beginning of this paper.
 Before the establishment of the Federal Reserve System in 1913, the US monetary system lacked such a “cushion” (Polanyi), and had in turn to rely more strongly on the interest rate.
 Our finding also supports the claim of the economic historian Alec Ford (1989, p.
 209) who, based on his knowledge of central bank operations rather than on quantitative evidence, claimed that “[i]n those economies with no central bank, commercial banks could react in a similar way by raising their lending and borrowing interest rates [when confronted with a decline in international reserves] […] Such institutions had less discretion than central banks, and indeed, were more wholehearted followers of the rules of the game.”

 The quick and sizeable response of the interest rate in the US case also explains why neither the international portfolio nor the exchange-rate react in a statistically significant way: adjustment is borne almost exclusively by the interest rate.
 This finding is consistent with Officer (1986) who found the exchange-rate adjustment between London and New York in the time period 1890-1908 to be efficient and extraordinarily quick.